What is Crowdfunding ?

 Source: Oxford Dictionary

 Crowdfunding is a new method for raising funds that combines traditional fundraising with modern technology and modern marketing techniques (i.e. the Internet, software, video, and social media).
 The general idea of fundraising has been around forever, but never before have these capabilities converged like they have over the past few years.
 Billions of people around the world (the “crowd”) are all within a few clicks of one another; crowdfunding brings together ideas and funding to enable collective action on a massive scale.
 Now almost anyone can raise money from a large and potentially unlimited number of people instead of going through only 1 or 2 traditional entities (banks, large investors, etc.)

-Crowdfunding has been most prominent in creative areas such as film and music, where supporters receive rewards or perks (often in the form of a copy of the item being crowdfunded) in exchange for their contribution.
+Crowdfunding has been most prominent in creative and technology-based projects, where supporters receive rewards or perks (often in the form of a copy of the item being crowdfunded) in exchange for their contribution.
 However, the model has spread to dozens of other industries and continues to expand every day.
-Even more traditional industries such as banking and real estate have started to adopt some forms of crowdfunding.
-And with the eventual implementation of the federal JOBS Act and similar state-based laws, “equity” crowdfunding in the United States is set to explode.
-So instead of receiving a t-shirt, product, or item for your contribution, you may be able to receive actual equity (ownership) in the idea or business.
-Because of crowdfunding, entrepreneurs and creative minds across the globe are now able to secure funding for ideas that previously would never have seen the light of day.
+Entrepreneurs, engineers, scientists, philanthropists, and creative minds across the globe are now able to secure funding for ideas that previously would never have seen the light of day.